-Classification system for bladder cancer prognosisJanuary 29th, 2014 in Cancer /
+Classification system for bladder cancer prognosisJanuary 29, 2014 in Medicine & Health / Cancer

 Researchers at Lund University have developed a classification system to determine the prognosis for bladder cancer.
 It is hoped that this will prove useful for future bladder cancer research and drug development.